REPUBLIC OF ESTONIA 1918-1940

 Original print size of this image: 14,105 x 8,974 cm (is something more as the postal item)

-above -Times Atlas 1922- is Viljandi indicated in southern Estonia, also the old name Fellin.
+On this detail of the map above -Times Atlas 1922- is Viljandi indicated in southern Estonia, also the old name Fellin.
 Viljandi -on the map WILJANDI- is also the name of the county.

 Now Estonia is divided in 15 counties and Viljandi is also one of the present counties.